Analyzing Pop Culture from

 About Cate Young

 Her writing has dealt particularly with the intersection of race, gender and sexuality.
 Predominantly, her critical focus is on media representation through cultural storytelling in film and television — engaging with the entertainment industry as a function of its political power to shape and mould society.
+Many of her most popular essays introduce an intersectional political analysis to discussions of pop culture.

 RECENT WORK